 Moreover, SMEs operating within an industry or with technologically advanced suppliers have higher innovation potential.
 Research has shown that if businesses are constrained by geographic limitations, that also constrains their innovation capabilities.

 Internationalization gives them the opportunity to increase their resources by reaching new markets.
 This leverage frees internal financial resources.
 Access to external financing is also improved through export activities, providing convenient access to new networks of potential investors who are more willing to participate in innovation drives.
-Proximity allows access to critical information in terms of current and potential customers ‘expectations – and indeed, there’s a good body of research showing that customers as the main lever of product innovation.
+Proximity allows access to critical information in terms of current and potential customers’ ‘expectations – and indeed, there’s a good body of research showing that customers as the main lever of product innovation.

 Toward more innovation…

 Nevertheless, implementing mixed strategies can result in major difficulties.
-The size of SMEs limit innovation or internationalization strategies, as they can consume significant financial, technological, commercial and human resources.
+The size of SMEs limit innovation or internationalization strategies, as they can they consume significant financial, technological, commercial and human resources.
 Considered fragile in terms of resources, small businesses maintain performance through high flexibility.
 The synergy expected as a consequence of the joint development of both innovation and internationalization is limited by the low transferability of resources.
 Indeed, cultural and institutional distances can drastically reduce the transmission of skills and knowledge.

 The results of the ILO’s research propose a better adaptation of public innovation and export policies, which are separated and individually managed.
-For example, the French Employment Orientation Council has identified more than 2,500 different promotion programs, mainly based on financial support, but coordination is lacking and effectiveness limited.
-Indeed, a study conducted in the same nation by ANVAR (the French organization for the improvement of innovation in SMEs) reported that 39% of the firms that received financial support still failed.
-By focusing on support in codifying the existing innovations, public policy would do a better job of sustaining the internationalization strategy, increasing the value-add and the industrial production, and – most critical of all – boosting a job-creation effect.
+For example, the French Employment Orientation Council has identified more than 2,500 different promotion programmes, mainly based on financial support, but coordination is lacking and effectiveness limited.
+Indeed, a study conducted in the same nation by ANVAR (the French organisation for the improvement of innovation in SMEs) reported that 39% of the firms that received financial support still failed.
+By focusing on support in codifying the existing innovations, public policy would do a better job of sustaining the internationalization strategy, increasing the value-add and the industry production, and – most critical of all – boosting a job-creation effect.